CEPH-Accredited. Committed to Equity and Social Justice.

-Applicants admitted to the upcoming cohort will be considered for scholarship awards of up to $20,000.
+Applicants admitted to the upcoming cohort will be considered for scholarship awards.

 Accredited by the Council on Education for Public Health

 The Master of Public Health program at Simmons University is accredited by the Council on Education for Public Health (CEPH).
 CEPH assures quality in public health education to promote excellence in practice, research, and service in the field.
-Our on-campus public health bachelor’s degree programs (BA and BS) and our joint degree program that combines the on-campus BA in Public Health with our online MPH program are also accredited.
+Our public health bachelor’s degree programs (online and on-campus BS degrees) and our joint degree programs that combine the BS in Public Health with our online MPH program are also accredited.

 Public Health Curriculum

-The MPH@Simmons curriculum explores the core areas of public health: epidemiology, biostatistics, health policy and health services, environmental health, and social and behavioral health – while exploring the structural determinants of health inequities.
+The MPH@Simmons curriculum explores core areas of public health – epidemiology, biostatistics, health policy and health services, environmental health, and social and behavioral health – while exploring the structural determinants of health inequities.